Intermediate Ice ClimbingOctober 18, 2016

-Advanced Ice Climbing Course
+Advanced Ice Climbing Course Ouray, CO

 Steep waterfall ice.
 As intimidating as it can be, there is nothing quite like topping out a WI 5 pitch feeling like you just crushed it.
-With our new 2 day Advanced Ice Techniques Course, we can help you reach that goal.
+With our 2 day Advanced Ice Techniques Course, we can help you reach that goal.
 For years we have been teaching ice climber’s from around the country how to climb waterfall ice.
 During that time we have developed our ability to effectively communicate to aspiring ice climbers how to climb what they initially may have felt was not possible for them.
 Due to our unique approach and time-tested methods for communicating the subtleties and nuances of specific climbing techniques, we are able progress your ice climbing skills in a way that no other guide service in this country can.

 The combination of our terrain, teaching style, and supportive atmosphere is an unbeatable combination for those who are looking for a program and venue that they can use to progress their climbing ability to a point where WI 5 is no longer intimidating, but rather welcomed as a great challenge on that day – for which you have the capability, strength, and confidence to rise to.
 Join us this winter on this cutting-edge, forearm-pumping course that will make you a better climber.
 Period.

-Private Guide Right For You?
+Private Guide Right for You?

 If the dates of our scheduled Advanced Ice Course don’t work for you, then consider scheduling the 2 day course with a Private Ice Guide that can instruct you on the dates you prefer and tailor the instruction to your specific needs, skills, and goals.